heber59/StudiesFreeCodeCamp/README.md

 1. product landing page

-    - make a greate nav bar will continue with next projects in order to certifi fast,in a future I'll end it.
+    - make a greate nav bar, I will continue with next projects in order to certifi fast,in a future I'll end it.

-    - the aside should display when they click on contact also we must modifi content in body.
+    - the aside should display when they click on contact also I must modify content in body.

-2. personal portafolio
+2. personal portfolio

-    - I'll made it fast to finish html css but will end it as soon as posible.
+    - Starting, it will be a great portfolio, just need project to show :>.

 ### javascript